mcereal/code_refactor/README.md

     2.) header div was changed to header

-    3.) benfits and content divs were changed to section tags
+    3.) benfits and content divs were changed to main and aside tags

     4.) footer div was changed to footer tag